dtcenter/MET/docs/Users_Guide/appendixH.rst

 Unstructured Grid Configuration Entries
 =======================================

 In the PointStat and GridStat config files, a user can control aspects of the UGRID capability.
 Since the UGRID support in MET is optional, these items are not included in the default MET config files.
-If the user requires modification for any of these, they must add them to their MET config file.
+If the user requires modification for any of the following, they must add them to their MET config file.

 ugrid_dataset
 -------------